Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

-\it The effect of forbidden ladders: As aforementioned, on Penrose lattice a large amount of zero-energy states are confined in a region separated by the forbidden ladders, dubbed as confined states, give rise to the divergent DOS at zero energy.
-Despite that the formation of pairing is enhanced by the confined states, the nature of confinement is expected to suppress the phase coherence of the SC pairing.
-To characterize such effect, we compute the expectation values of hopping term $T_{ij}=\frac{1}{2}(c_i^\dagger c_j+c_j^\dagger c_i))$ and pair correlation $\Delta_i \Delta_j$ on each nearest neighbor bond.
-The results for $\Omega=1$ and $g=1$ are presented in \Fig{pattern}(a) and (b) (results for another parameters are shown in the SI), which demonstrates the values of $T_{ij}$ and $\Delta_i \Delta_j$ are significantly weakened in the forbidden ladder.
+\it The effect of forbidden ladders: As aforementioned, on the Penrose lattice, a large number of zero-energy states are confined in a region separated by the forbidden ladders, dubbed as confined states, giving rise to the divergent zero-energy DOS.
+Although the pairing amplitude is enhanced by the divergent DOS, the nature of confinement is expected to suppress the phase coherence of the pairing.
+To characterize such effect, we compute the expectation values of the hopping term $T_{ij}=\frac{1}{2}(c_i^\dagger c_j+c_j^\dagger c_i))$ and pair correlation $\Delta_i \Delta_j$ on each nearest neighbor pairs.
+The results for $\Omega=1$ and $g=1$ are presented in \Fig{pattern}(a) and (b) (see \cite{supply} for $\Omega=4$ results).
+The values of $T_{ij}$ and $\Delta_i \Delta_j$ are significantly weakened in the forbidden ladders.
 It suggests the suppression of SC pairing coherence in this region.
-With increasing ${\it e}$-ph coupling strength, the amplitudes of $T_{ij}$ and $\Delta_i \Delta_j$ in the forbidden ladder, as dictated in \Fig{pattern}(c) and (d), increase in the weakly coupling regime and exhibit maximum values in the intermediate coupling regime, in alignment with the results of SC susceptibility shown in \Fig{sus-sc}.
-The results suggest that the property of confined states separated by the forbidden ladder is a crucial ingredient affecting the SC in Penrose lattice.
-The nature of localization for the confined state is suppressed in the presence of intermediate ${\it e}$-ph coupling, resulting in the enhancement of the SC phase coherence.
+With increasing EPC strength, the amplitudes of $T_{ij}$ and $\Delta_i \Delta_j$ in the forbidden ladders, as dictated in \Fig{pattern}(c) and (d), increase in the weak EPC regime and exhibit maximum values in the intermediate EPC regime, in alignment with the results of $\chi_{\rm SC}$ shown in \Fig{sus-sc}.
+The results suggest that the property of confined states separated by the forbidden ladder is a crucial ingredient affecting the SC on the Penrose lattice.
+The nature of localization for the confined states is suppressed in the presence of intermediate EPC, yielding the enhancement of the SC phase coherence.

-\it Discussions and Conclusions: In conclusion, we perform unbiased DQMC simulation to study a representative model of {\it e}-ph coupling, namely Holstein model, on the Penrose lattice.
-We systematically investigate the properties of SC and other competed instabilities such as CDW order, revealing the phase diagram of the model.
-The SC is dominant in a large regime of coupling strength.
-When {\it e}-ph coupling is strong, the CDW order prevails over the SC, and there exists a coexistent regime of SC and CDW.
-The strongest SC emerges at the intermediate coupling regime.